jessegmeyerlab/proteomics-tutorial/manuscript.md

 However, for those keen on a deeper understanding, we've included references pertaining to these foundational principles.
 Our focus lies on introducing fundamental concepts and outlining the typical workflow in mass spectrometry.

-The process of mass spectrometry (MS) is to generate gas phase ions from compounds in samples by any suitable method, to separate these ions by their mass-to-charge (m/z) ratio, and then detect them by their respective m/z and abundance.
+The process of mass spectrometry (MS) is to generate gas phase ions from compounds in samples by any suitable method, to separate these ions by their *m/z* ratio, and then detect them by their respective *m/z* and abundance.
 The successful implementation and demonstration of this process requires participation of five fundamental systems (**Figure 8**):

 #### 1)	The ion source.